r3volution11/material-theme-bear-notes/README.md

 ## Icon Install Instructions

-I've also created Bear app icon replacements for each theme (so far).
-Making sure the icon is always displayed requires the following:
+I've created Bear app icon replacements for each theme variant.
+The Bear developers decided to make icons a little tougher to customize as well.
+Thankfully, not too hard.
+To install and ensure the theme icon is always displayed requires the following:

 <img src="http://r3v.in/W1qTze/dock-icon-2x.png" width="100">